brockjbenson/weekend-jquery-salary-calculator/jQuery-Slaray-Calc/README.md

 With this app, we will be able to take our employee and some of their information, and add it to a table to see their info in, and to also take their salary.
 We will also be able to see a total of how much we would be paying each employee in the table each month.
 It is going to show us if the monthly allowance goes over budget ($20,000) by turning it red

+You are able to remove indviual employees and see the counter color and counter number adjust accordingly

 # Screen Shot

 Example of monthly balance being under 20,000 ![Screen Shot](monthly-green.png)